Earwax And Tinnitus: A Beginner’s Guide

 What Is Earwax?

 Book a free consultation to learn which Treble Health solution is right for you.
-Join Steve and thousands more who have found lasting tinnitus relief.
+Join Elisa and thousands more who have found lasting tinnitus relief.

 Understanding Ear Anatomy

 Your auditory system is very sensitive and contains many small, delicate components.
-Without a healthy layer of earwax to protect your ears, something as seemingly-insignificant as a speck of dust can cause a surprising amount of damage.
+Without a healthy layer of earwax to protect your ears, something as seemingly insignificant as a speck of dust can cause a surprising amount of damage.
 It’s this damage that can lead to tinnitus, hearing loss, vertigo, and a host of other ear-related problems.

 What’s A Normal Amount of Earwax?